quicwg/base-drafts/draft-ietf-quic-transport.md

 to the same restrictions as the first Initial packet, with the exception of the value of the Destination Connection ID and Token fields, which are set as described here.
 A client can either reuse the cryptographic handshake message or construct a new one at its discretion.
-Any subsequent Initial packets from the client MUST use the same connection ID values, and MUST NOT include the token.
+All subsequent Initial packets from the client MUST use the same connection ID and token values.

 A client MAY attempt 0-RTT after receiving a Retry packet by sending 0-RTT packets to the connection ID provided by the server.
 A client that sends